Abhinandan2003/skin-cancer-ai/README.md

 </head>
 <body>
 	<h1>Skin Cancer Detection Model using FastAI and ResNet</h1>
 	<p>This project contains code for training a deep learning model to detect skin cancer using the FastAI library and the ResNet dataset.
-The ResNet dataset is included in the <code>ham10000.zip</code> file and the corresponding CSV file is also attached in the repository.</p>
+The ResNet dataset is included in the pic.zip file and the corresponding CSV file is also attached in the repository.</p>
   <h2>Requirements</h2>
 <ul>
 	<li>Python 3.6 or higher</li>